benjaminhuanghuang/webpack-study/_notes/webpack.md

   - babel-core: transpile code
   - babel-preset-env: rule set for telling babel how to turn code into ES5 code

-  - css-loader : deal css imports
+  - css-loader : read css imports and generate css in bundle.js
-  - style-loader: takes css imports and adds them to the html document
+  - style-loader: takes css imports and adds them to the html document by using "addStylesToDom"